+Also, those who have a life or job outside of their forex-related activities use currency charts to easily catch up on any important market moves missed while they were away from a trading screen.
 In addition, currency charts allow smart forex traders to forecast future exchange rate movements using technical analysis, including identifying key support and resistance levels on currency charts.
 These levels allow you to optimize the placement of entry, stop-loss and take-profit orders.
 Below is a list of charts of the most frequently traded currency pairs along with information in regards to each one:

 Which indicators to useThere are thousands of indicators on the market, but a surprising few have become popular over the years due to their ease of use and success at gauging market sentiment.
 There is no perfect set of indicators.
 Traders may change their preferences over time or adjust to changing market conditions, but the general rule is to limit the number you use to less than a handful.

 Too much information can limit your ability to react to obvious trading set ups as they arise.
 Fine-tuning a small set of indicators is highly recommended.
 Invest the time to learn the nuances of your chosen indicators and chart formats, and you will become a more effective and, hopefully, more successful trader along the way.

 How to use your currency chartYour forex chart is your best “weapon” for deciding when to enter and when to exit a currency position.
-The future direction of a particular pricing move is always a “50/50” proposition, but your indicators may guide you as to whether the probabilities favor one direction over another.
+The future direction of a particular pricing move is always a “50/50” proposition, but your indicators may guide you as to whether the probabilities favour one direction over another.
 Discerning the consensus of trader psychology at a given moment is your objective with your chart, but charts are never perfect in this regard.